Table of Contents

 - While gripping the handle of the quad cane for stability, move your other leg forward slightly past the first foot.

 - Then continue to move forward in this manner.

 As we go through life we move on from one stage to the next.
 Some transitions may be harder than others but move on we must.
 We hope that one point that was made in this article is that it is not easy for some to transition from unassisted mobility to assisted mobility.
-The difficulty may lie in the reluctance to accept the aging process.
 There is no doubt that mobility devices can increase the freedom of seniors and prevent scrapes and broken bones.
 They may even extend the time for seniors to live independently in the place they feel most at home.
 We hope that this article has helped in some small way to those ends.Amazon's Best Selling Walking Canes